meda-lang/meda/README.md

 1. The programming language should be a joy to use.
 It should be predictable, intuitive, and clear.
+2. Related to the above bullet, the programming lanuage adhears to the "Don't Make Me Think" design prinicpal.
+The tradeoff is that the language will be more verbose, but that is an acceptable tradeoff.
-2. The language is opinionated.
+3. The language is opinionated.
 Developers should spend less time worrying about whether or not to use a semi-colon or type and more time on being productive.

 ### Design Ideas